mighdoll/sparkle/doc/src/jekyll/doc/ProtocolFlow.md

 ---

 ##Typical Session Flow
-Sparkle client sessions typically begin with the client sending [StreamRequest](StreamRequest.html) message to the server.
+1. Sparkle client sessions typically begin with the client sending [StreamRequest](StreamRequest.html) message to the server.
-The server responds with a [Streams](Streams.html) message containing an initial set of data.
+1. The server responds with a [Streams](Streams.html) message containing an initial set of data.
-The server subsequently sends [Update](Update.html) messages asynchronously to the client as more data is available.
+1. The server subsequently sends [Update](Update.html) messages asynchronously to the client as more data is available.

-Clients may send multiple requests at once if they choose.
-Servers may deliver responses to client requests in any order.
-To enable clients to align responses with requests, responses are labeled with the id of the request.

 ## Streams in a Session
 The server initiates a stream by sending Streams message.
 Once created, streams can endure for the length of the session.
-Sessions are bound the duration of a single websocket connection.
+Sessions are currently limited to the duration of a single websocket connection.
 Streams are addressable by id (streamId).
 StreamIds are unique within the session.

 ## Sparkle Message Layer
 Sparkle messages are carried by the Distribution layer.